audeering/auglib/docs/usage.rst

         media=['wav/03a01Fa.wav', 'wav/03a01Nc.wav', 'wav/03a01Wa.wav'],
         verbose=False,
     )
-    augment.process_index(db.files)
+    y_augmented = augment.process_index(db.files)
+    y_augmented

+All :meth:`process_*` methods
-Generally, we can note that all :meth:`process_*` methods return a column holding the augmented signals or segments.
+return a column (:class:`pd.Series`) with a segmented index holding the augmented signals.
 However, this has two drawbacks.
 Keeping results in memory may exceed available resources for a large database.
 And it may be expensive to redo the augmentation every time we run an experiment.

 Augment a database to disk